Czechia

-SOS Children’s Villages ensures that children grow up with the care, protection and relationships they need to become their strongest selves (photo: SOS Children’s Villages Czech Republic).
+SOS Children’s Villages ensures that children grow up with the care, protection and relationships they need to become their strongest selves (photo: SOS Children’s Villages Czechia).

-SOS Children’s Villages has been supporting children and young people without parental care, or at risk of losing it, in Czech Republic since 1970.
+SOS Children’s Villages has been supporting children and young people without parental care, or at risk of losing it, in Czechia since 1970.

 Children are at risk